skillerious/TornChainer/README.md

 3. Confirm the deletion in the prompt.

-### Categorizing Targets

-1. Navigate to the **Categories** section in the sidebar.
-2. Click **Add Category** to create a new category.
-3. Drag and drop targets into the desired categories for better organization.
-4. Rename or delete categories as needed by right-clicking on the category name.

 ### Using Search & Filter

 1. Click on the **Search Bar** at the top of the **Targets** list.